FAQs

 Yes, all the shares that we are dealing in are available in demat form only.

-How do you find the current market price of an unlisted company?
+How do you find the current market price of an unlisted company or grey market share?

-The price is mentioned on our website or you contact us on [email protected] or on +91 91377 18552 to get latest share price of any company.
+The price is mentioned on our website or you can contact us on [email protected] or Call & Whatsapp us on +91 9665095307 to get latest share price of any company.

-Yes, an NRI can buy unlisted shares like a domestic investor on non-repatriable basis.
-NRI can buy unlisted shares on repatriable basis but it requires reporting to RBI.
+Yes, an NRI can buy unlisted shares or Grey Market Share via Off market Transactions like a domestic investor on non-repatriable basis.
+NRI can buy grey market unlisted shares on repatriable basis but it requires reporting to RBI.
 For further information, please contact us.

 The companies available in Pre-IPO are generally companies growing fast and many a times IPOs are to give exit to existing investors thus priced higher.